westonMS/ecen520_student/mmcm/mmcm.md

 # Clocking and Metastability

 In this assignment you will learn how to use the MMCM to create a deskewed clock, clocks of various frequency, and phase, and to induce metastability.
 You will use the switches, buttons, seven segment display, and LEDs to interact with your clocking circuit.
-You can create this assignment in a _single_ top-level design.

 <!--
 Fvco range is 600 MHz to 1600 Mhz